-From the 1st April, 2013, clinical negligence cases will no longer be eligible for public funding (Legal Aid) unless the claimant is a child with neurological injury resulting in severe disability which arises during pregnancy, child birth or in the eight week post natal period.
+From the 1st April 2013, medical negligence cases will no longer be eligible for public funding (Legal Aid) unless the claimant is a child with a neurological injury resulting in severe disability which arises during pregnancy, childbirth or in the eight-week postnatal period.

 Conditional Fee Agreements (CFA) Otherwise Known As “No Win No Fee” Agreements

 If we are satisfied that the prospects of success are good enough and no other form of funding is appropriate, we may offer you the opportunity to fund the case through a CFA.

 If we work for you under a CFA, you will not have to pay for our charges if the claim fails or is abandoned.
 It is important, however, to remember that there is more to the costs of a legal case then our charges alone.
 If the case is started in Court and then lost or abandoned, you may still have to pay the following:-

 - Your opponent’s legal costs

 - You and your opponent’s disbursements (other expenses or charges such as fees for expert witnesses)

 We can advise you upon arranging a policy of insurance to cover these expenses if the claim were to fail.

 Trade Union Help

 If you are a member of a trade union or similar type of organisation it may be able to help you with legal costs.